Please read the following information if you’re experiencing graphics issues with ROBLOX.

 Test Your DirectX Package

-If you have Windows XP Service Pack 2 or Windows Vista or Windows 7, you probably have DirectX 9 or a later version.
+If you have Windows XP Service Pack 2 or newer, you probably have DirectX 9 or a later version.
 Just in case, do the following:

 - Review your "DirectX Version" , located at the bottom of System Information, to ensure it is DirectX 9 or later

 Please also open the "Display" (or "Display 1") tab.
 In this tab, there are three lines in "DirectX Features" box: DirectDraw Acceleration, Direct3D Acceleration and AGP Texture Acceleration.
 Confirm that all 3 are enabled.
-If they are not, then please do the following:
+If they are not, then you will want to be sure that hardware acceleration is fully enabled.
+For assistance with this please visit the help section of your graphics card manufacturer's website.

 Upgrade DirectX if Necessary

 If you don’t have the latest version of DirectX, then you can try upgrading directly.
 First, if you have Windows XP, update to Service Pack 2 or later.
 This is a good idea anyway.
-If you still don’t have DirectX 9 or later, update that from the website:
+If you still don’t have DirectX 9 or later, update that from the website by clicking here.

 Lower Your Display's Color Quality